mudkipdev/flint/README.md

 # beta-mappings
-Deobfuscated names for Minecraft Beta 1.7.3's game code.
+A set of deobfuscated names for Minecraft Beta 1.7.3's game code.